OrgBorks/painter/README.md

 # Code.org MyNeighborhood Painter

 This is an unofficial port of code.org's MyNeighborhood Painter used in the AP Computer Science A course, coded in Python.
 I am in no way associated with code.org.
+Just uses python's Turtle module.

 # Usage